Broccoli Cheese Casserole Recipe

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

-• Milk – Used in the homemade sauce.
-I prefer whole milk or even heavy cream for a rich and creamy sauce.
+- Milk: Use whole milk or heavy cream for a rich, creamy sauce.

-• Kosher Salt – I use Diamond Crystal Kosher Salt.
-If you substitute with Morton’s Kosher salt, fine sea salt, or table salt, you will only need half the amount of the salt called for in the recipe.
+- Kosher Salt: I use Diamond Crystal Kosher Salt.
+If you substitute Morton’s Kosher salt, fine sea salt, or table salt, use half the amount specified in the recipe.

-• Ground Black Pepper – You can also use white pepper if you prefer.
+- Ground Black Pepper: Alternatively, you can use white pepper if you prefer.

-• Cayenne Pepper – You are only using a little cayenne pepper in this casserole dish for added flavor.
-If you are sensitive to cayenne, you can omit it.
+- Cayenne Pepper: Use only a little for added flavor.
+If sensitive to cayenne, omit it.

 How to Make Broccoli Cheese Casserole

-Make the sauce.
-Melt butter over medium heat in a skillet or saucepan.
+- Melt butter in a skillet or saucepan.
 Whisk in flour until well combined.
-Then, whisk in milk, salt, pepper, cayenne pepper, and Monterrey Jack cheese.
-Reduce heat to simmer.
-Continue to whisk until the sauce simmers slightly around the edges and has thickened slightly.
+Then, whisk in milk, salt, pepper, cayenne pepper, and Monterey Jack cheese.
+Reduce heat as directed and continue to whisk until sauce simmers a bit around the edges and has thickened slightly.
 Stir in the sour cream.

-Bake the casserole.
-Arrange the broccoli in a casserole dish.
-Then, pour the cream sauce over the broccoli.
+- Arrange the broccoli in a casserole dish and pour the cream sauce over it.
 Top with cheddar cheese and crushed buttery crackers.
 Bake uncovered until bubbling.
-Then serve warm and enjoy!
+Serve warm.

 Storage Tips

-Make Ahead Unbaked Broccoli and Cheese Casserole.
-Make without the final topping of cheese and butter crackers.
-Store the unbaked casserole for up to one week in an airtight container in the refrigerator.
+- Make-Ahead Tip: Assemble without the final topping of cheese and butter crackers.
+Store the unbaked casserole in an airtight container in the refrigerator for up to 1 week.
 When ready to bake, top with the cheese and crackers and bake as directed.

 Frequently Asked Questions

 Yes!
-You can easily divide this recipe to make fewer servings.
-Another idea is to prepare the full recipe and divide it into two smaller dishes.
-Bake one for now and hold off on adding the topping to the second dish and freeze it for later.
-See how to freeze this recipe under Storage Tips above.
+Divide this recipe to make fewer servings or prepare the full recipe and divide it into two smaller dishes.
+Bake one for now, then hold off on adding the topping to the second dish and freeze it for later.

-You can.
-I would prefer to use my homemade cream of chicken soup, but you can use your favorite store-bought.
-Omit the ingredients for cheesy cream sauce from the recipe if using.
+Yes, you can.
+I prefer to use my homemade cheesy cream sauce or my homemade cream of chicken soup, but you can use your favorite canned soup if needed.
+If you use canned soup, omit the ingredients for cheesy cream sauce.

 Other Favorite Casseroles and Side Dishes